Josh-Wickens/fr-drf-api/README.md

 # Testing

-- My code was put through the codeinstitute validator as seen below this has passed through successfully.
-Only errors left were line too long error which was left as changing this would affect the readability of the code.
+- My code was put through the codeinstitute validator.
+As seen below, this has passed through successfully.
+The only errors that remained were 'line too long' errors which were left to avoid affecting the readability of the code.
 ![Validator Result](/static/validator-pass.png)

 **URLS**

-- I have tested all links to make sure all the urls are working.
-All urls working successfully.
+- I have tested all links to ensure all the urls are working as expected.
+All urls are working successfully.
 ![urls test](/static/test-api-urls.png)

 **CRUD TESTING**

-- A logged in user can create a profile, post, topic post, like a post, like a comment, like a topic post, like a topic comment.
+- An authenticated user can; create a profile, post, topic post, like a post, like a comment, like a topic post and like a topic comment.
-- A non logged in User can read all of the above, but can't create any of the above.
+- An unauthenticated user can read all of the above, but can't create any of the above.
-- A Logged in User can edit their own profile, own post, topic post, like on a post, like on a comment, like on a topic post, like on a topic comment.
+- An authenticated user can edit; their own profile, own post, topic post, like on a post, like on a comment, like on a topic post and their like on a topic comment.
 They can't edit anyone else's data.
-- A non logged in user can't edit any data in the API.
+- An unauthenticated user can't edit any data in the API.
-- A logged in user can delete their own post, topic post, like on a post, like on a comment, like on a topic post, like on a topic comment.
+- An unauthenticated user can delete; their own post, topic post, like on a post, like on a comment, like on a topic post and like on a topic comment.
-- A non logged in User can't delete any data in the api.
+- An unauthenticated user can't delete any data in the api.

-Examples shown below
+Examples shown below:

 User can read posts.

 ![CRUD Testing - Can read posts](/static/read-all-posts.png)

 User can edit own profile.

-![CRUD Testing - Can edit own profile](/static/edit-profile.png) User can edit or delete their own post.
+![CRUD Testing - Can edit own profile](/static/edit-profile.png)

+User can edit or delete their own post.

-![CRUD Testing - Can edit or delete a topic post](/static/delete-or-edit-topic.png) A non logged in user can only read data and can't create or edit.
+![CRUD Testing - Can edit or delete a topic post](/static/delete-or-edit-topic.png)

+A non logged in user can only read data and can't create or edit.

 ![CRUD Testing - A non logged in user can only read data and not edit](/static/no-edit.png)

 - Deleted Items do not show in listed data.